joshuacoles/University-Notes/Archive/PRGSK. Coursework 1/Problem 2.md

 Another promising method is recursive application of a bracketing method, such as [[Bisection Method]].
 At each root found, splitting the domain at that point and searching the two created regions, stopping again after either a given number of iterations, or roots found.
 Care must be taken however to ensure that you do not converge in your successive applications to a previous root.
 Indeed also one must be mindful to do this searching in a breadth-first manner, to ensure that you do not "drill-down" deeper into a given region, ignoring the remainder of the domain.

 The final method presented, which is by far the simplest conceptually and programmatically, is to use a separate algorithm to find *"candidates"* for submission to the various root finding algorithms.
-This algorithm is hence forth known as the *[[#Candidate Finder]]*, distinct from the [[#Root Finder]].
+This algorithm is hence forth known as the *[[Problem 2#Candidate Finder]]*, distinct from the [[Problem 2#Root Finder]].

 In one dimensions the simplest manner for providing these candidates is to iterate linearly along the domain of interest, until a sign change is found, indicating that the function crosses the axis over the region.
 This method also generalises well however to higher dimensional problems, as will be discussed in Problem 3, as methods can be freely chosen which do not have a complexity determined by the dimension.

 ### Generic Considerations

-To make the code more generic the subject function was accepted as an argument to the [[#Candidate Finder]], then passed through to the [[#Root Finder]].
+To make the code more generic the subject function was accepted as an argument to the [[Problem 2#Candidate Finder]], then passed through to the [[Problem 2#Root Finder]].

 ### Pseudocode